jeremyyew/tech-prep-jeremy.io/systems-design/dns.md

 {% endhint %}

 1. **DNS recursor** AKA "recursive resolver", "recursive DNS resolver", etc.
-    Receives initial **recursive query** from client (browser), `wwww.example.com`.
-From here on, it acts as a client, making **iterative queries** to other servers on behalf of the user.

-    Goes to some root nameserver asking: where can I get help resolving queries for addresses in the top-level domain `com`?
+    > Goes to any one of 13 root name servers, asking: "Who do I go to to get the IP address of `jeremys-blog.blogger.com`"?

-    - Receives initial **recursive query** from client, and is capable of making additional requests until it tracks down the correct **DNS record** in some authoritative nameserver and can return the correct IP address.
+    - Receives initial **recursive query** from client.
+From here on, it acts as a client, making **iterative queries** to other servers on behalf of the user until it tracks down the correct **DNS record** in some authoritative nameserver and can return the correct IP address.
     - It times out or returns an error if no record is found.

 2. **Root nameserver**
-    Replies "Ask this guy, he is in charge of `com`".
-Responds to recursor with address of the appropriate TLD server, since he knows all the TLD guys.
+    > Replies to resolver: "Ok, I have the list of all TLD servers.
+The guy in charge of `.com` is at this address, go ask him".
+    - There are 13 independently maintained DNS root nameservers, and all of them are known to every recursive resolver (installed in system). **Each of them hold an identical list of TLD servers, they are there for redundancy**.
+    - A root nameserver responds to a resolver's query by directing the recursive resolver to a TLD nameserver, based on the extension of the domain name requested (.com, .net, .org, etc.).
+    - There are 13 types of root nameservers, but lots of instances all over the world, which use a system called **Anycast routing** to provide speedy responses.
+    - The root nameservers are overseen by a nonprofit called the Internet Corporation for Assigned Names and Numbers (ICANN).

 3. **TLD nameserver**
-    Receives query from recursor asking for the authoritative nameserver for the domain name `example`.
-Replies since he knows everything under `com`.
+    > Replies to resolver: "Yes I am the authority for `.com`.
+Here is the address of the server of the company who owns `blogger.com`, go ask them.

 4. **Authoritative nameserver**
-    Receives query from recurser asking for IP address for the domain name `example`.
-Returns IP address to recursor.
+    > Replies to resolver: "Yes I am the company that owns blogger.com, this nameserver is where I store the address of my web server that will be able to serve you content from jeremys-blog.blogger.com."
+    - Can delegate, IN ANY WAY THEY WANT, ANYTHING to the LEFT of the Domain Name they own (were delegated).
+That means they can either give you the IP address of the server that can directly serve your request, or refer you to a sub-delegated nameserver.

-Now that the browser has established a IP address via its DNS query, it can make **HTTP requests** to the IP address.
+Eventually once the resolver has established a IP address via its DNS query and returned that to the browser, the browser can make **HTTP requests** to that IP address.

 ## How does DNS caching work?